Krutyolkin/K2View-Academy/articles/18_fabric_cdc/05_cdc_process_architecture.md

 ### MicroDB Update

 A transaction on the LUI may involve several updates on several LU tales of the LUI.
-Each update (write) of the MicroDB SQLite file of the LUI, activates SQLite triggers that send the changes to the **CDC Message**.
+Each update (write) of the MicroDB SQLite file of the LUI, activates a Fabric trigger that sends the change to the **CDC Message**.
 The CDC Message publishes a message to Kafka for each insert, update, or delete events on the MicroDB.
 Each message has the LUI (iid), the event type, old and new values of each CDC column, PK columns of the LU table, and transaction id.

 If the transaction is committed, a **Commit message** will be sent by the **CDC Message**.